nestybox/sysbox-ee/README.md

 * Exposes a partially virtualized procfs (`/proc`) to the container.

-  - This makes the container more closely resemble a real host, and further improves isolation from the rest of the system.
+  - This makes the container more closely resemble a real host.

+  - Prevents processes within the container from changing global kernel settings via `/proc`.

 ### Supported Software